Astreum

 )

-Running a file from the CLI
+Running a module file

-• Evaluate a script file (defaults to calling main): python main.py --eval --script "./my_script.aex".
+• Evaluate a script, defaulting to main: python main.py --eval --script "./hello.aex"

-• Pass an explicit call expression to main (two args in this example): python main.py --eval --script "./my_script.aex" --expr "(1 2 main)".
+• Pass an explicit expression: python main.py --eval --script "./hello.aex" --expr "version"

 Using an imported module

-Create a helper module modules/math.aex:
+Create a helper module at modules/math.aex:

 (